Main business sectors in Malaga

 As the capital of the Costa del Sol, tourism in Malaga offers one of the largest markets for investment.
-It’s also a growing one with the city registering record numbers of visitors and hotel occupancy in 2018 and 2019.
+It’s also a growing one with the city registering record numbers of visitors and hotel occupancy in 2023, with figures ahead of the pre-pandemic ones.
 Both Spanish and international tourists have increased, particularly in the traditionally ‘off-season’ months of November, January and February.

 Opportunities for business found in tourism

-• Hotels – several new hotels have appeared on the scene in Malaga over the last two years (e.g. Gran Hotel Miramar and Palacio Solecio) and others have carried out major refurbishment (such as the NH Malaga).
+Several new hotels have appeared on the scene in Malaga over the last two years (e.g. Vincci Larios and H10 Croma) and others have carried out major refurbishment (such as the NH Malaga).
 Some 2,000 extra beds have been added.
-In 2018, Malaga registered one of the highest occupancy rates in Spain.

 Keep your finger on the Malaga buzzer – sign up for our free fortnightly newsletter.
 All you need to know about what’s on and what’s new in the city in your inbox every other Friday.